 3. Does it handle real advisor relationships?

-4. Can it handle my email outreach without limits?
+4. Can it handle my email outreach?

 5. What’s the learning curve for my team?